 The pair have reformed for live performances and recorded two songs in the 1970s – ‘My Little Town’ appeared on both of the duo’s 1975 solo albums, while the second release of Garfunkel’s 1977 album Watermark featured a cover version of ‘(What a) Wonderful World’, with James Taylor singing alongside the duo.
 But their attempt at a full blown reunion album failed – Simon released the sessions as a solo album, 1983’s Hearts and Bones.

 Despite a handful of strong Paul Simon songs, Wednesday Morning, 3 A.M. is the odd one out in the duo’s discography.
 The upbeat folk covers like ‘You Can Tell The World’ and ‘Go Tell It On The Mountain’ and the incongruously joyful reading of Dylan’s ‘The Times They Are A’Changin” are at odds with their usual introspection.
 Simon’s originals like the title track and the original, acoustic ‘The Sound of Silence’ are the album’s highlights.

 The duo’s second album was quickly pieced together to capitalise on the popularity of the reworked single of ‘The Sound of Silence’.
 There’s strong material like ‘I Am A Rock’ and ‘Kathy’s Song, but also obvious filler like the guitar instrumental ‘Anji’ and rote lyrics from Simon on ‘A Most Peculiar Man’ and ‘Richard Corey’.

-Parsley, Sage, Rosemary, and Thyme is a huge step forward from the duo’s first two albums, as a less hurried schedule allowed them to explore the studio.
+Parsley, Sage, Rosemary, and Thyme is a huge step forward from the Simon and Garfunkel’s first two albums; a less hurried schedule allowed them to utilise the studio.
 There’s brilliance like the beautifully harmonised folk song ‘Scarborough Fair’, and the jazzy groove of ’59th Street Bridge Song (Feelin’ Groovy)’ uses Dave Brubeck’s rhythm section.
 Simon’s lyrics occasionally overreach, on songs like the awkward ‘The Dangling Conversation’ and the dated ‘A Simple Desultory Philippic (Or How I Was Robert McNamara’d into Submission)’.